-In College we may come into contact with hazardous products and substances.
+In College we use and store many hazardous products and substances.
 It is important that we consider the risks from those hazardous substances and look at ways to reduce the risks and make it as safe as possible for everyone.